MLinkPlanner 2.0

 The webpage allows you to:

-- Change the map zoom
+- Change the map zoom level

 - Display the legend

-Figure 31.
 Example of the interactive webpage

 When saving an image, the user also selects its resolution.
-Resolution may correspond with the current size or be two or four times larger.
-The better the resolution, the larger the size of the saved file.
-The maximum size of the bitmap image is approximately 5400x4400 pixels; the file size in the *.png format is about 10 MB.
+The resolution may correspond to the current size or be two or four times larger.
+The higher the resolution, the larger the size of the saved file.
+The maximum size of the bitmap image is approximately 5400x4400 pixels, and the file size in *.png format is about 10 MB.
+A scale bar appears in the lower-left corner of the saved image.

-Figure 32.
 Save the coverage as an image

-Figure 33.
 View KMZ file in Google Earth

 Two Coverage Calculation Comparison